fadams/local-step-functions/asl-workflow-engine/documentation/notification_events.md

     }
 }
 ```

-Execution Succeeded and Execution Failed follow the same pattern except for the obvious difference in the ["detail]["status"] field.
+Execution Succeeded and Execution Failed follow the same pattern except for the obvious difference in the `["detail"]["status"]` field.

 Execution Timed Out and Execution Aborted events are not yet implemented.